 Students must be properly admitted and fully enrolled to attend classes.
-Students ultimately are responsible for all course registration activity and they are expected to monitor their schedule of classes and drop courses that they do not intend to complete by the published deadlines.
-Dates and deadlines for advising and registration are made available in the Academic Dates and Deadlines Calendar posted online.
+Students ultimately are responsible for all course registration activity and they are expected to monitor their schedule of classes and drop courses that they do not intend to complete by the published deadlines; this includes dropping individual courses or withdrawing from a semester.
+Dates and deadlines for advising and registration are made available in the Dates and Deadlines Calendar posted online.
 Students are encouraged to visit with an academic adviser before registering for classes (see Academic Advising).

-Schedule of Classes: The most current and complete listing of classes is made available on Campus Connection, NDSU's official student information system, approximately one month prior to the start of registration for a subsequent term.
-A course listing is also available online.
+Schedule of Classes: The most current and complete listing of classes is made available in Campus Connection, NDSU's official student information system, approximately one month prior to the start of registration for a subsequent term.

-On-site Registration: On-site registration is provided for new students and for those who are unable to or who choose not to register online.
+On-site Registration: On-site registration is provided for new students at the beginning of fall and spring semesters.

-For registration purposes, students are grouped into the following three general categories:
+For registration purposes, students are grouped into the following general categories: